professorbeautiful/shinyDebuggingPanel/README.md

 # shinyDebuggingPanel
 shinyDebuggingPanel R package.

-You can include this panel in any shiny project.
+You can include this panel in any shiny project, including  within Rmd files.

+For an example, open testDebuggingPanel.Rmd and click "Run Document".
+Or run this line:
+rmarkdown::run(system.file(package = "shinyDebuggingPanel",
+"shinyDebuggingPanel", "testDebuggingPanel.Rmd"))

 Place shinyDebuggingPanel::makeDebuggingPanelOutput(session)
 inside your call to shinyServer(server.R).